tewha/tewha.net/_posts/2014/2014-06-09-learn-swift.md

 ## ARC, an admittedly imperfect analogy

 Let me rewind a few years.
 Apple introduced Automatic Reference Counting, which let the compiler manage its own memory.
 To this day, people continue to suggest you learn manual release/retain (MRR) before using ARC.
 I used MRR for years, and it really didn't help me learn ARC.
-What helped me was understanding the object graph model, which was actually HIDDEN by MRR.
-I think knowing MRR makes it harder to learn ARC.
+What helped me was understanding the object graph model, which was actually *hidden* by MRR.
+I think knowing MRR can actually make it *harder* to learn ARC.

 So should you learn MRR *first*?
 No. You should learn the concepts behind good memory management on iOS — something many programmers never learned under MRR — then apply them to ARC.
 MRR is mostly unrelated to this.